7robertodantas/addressbook/README.md

 ```

 # Project Decisions
-During the development process I had some challenges and decisions to make. e.g. whether using one library or not, how handle the configuration, how handle the schema validations, etc. I'll try to summarize some of them in this section.
+During the development process I had some challenges and decisions to make. e.g. whether to one library or not, how handle the configuration, how handle the schema validations, etc. I'll try to summarize some of them in this section.

 #### Testing Library
-One of them was which testing library use, I've opted for using [jest][jest-url] instead of the well known [mocha][mocha-url] cause [jest][jest-url] has everything built into it - from matchers to mocks.
+One of them was which testing library use, I've opted to use [jest][jest-url] rather than the well known [mocha][mocha-url] cause [jest][jest-url] has everything built into it - from matchers to mocks.

 #### Database and ORM/ODM
-Another decision that I had to make was whether use an ORM/ODM or not, and also, whether using a relational database or non relational database.
-For that, I've put into account that an address book api wouldn't need so much concern with data integrity nor atomicity, an eventual consistency wouldn't be a problem, so, that was one of the reasons that made me opt for using [mongodb][mongodb-url].
+Another decision that I had to make was whether I should use an ORM/ODM or not, and also, whether I should use a relational database or a non relational database.
+For that, I've put into account that an address book api wouldn't need so much concern about data integrity nor atomicity, an eventual consistency wouldn't be a problem, so, that was one of the reasons that made me opt for using [mongodb][mongodb-url].

-After I decided to use [mongodb][mongodb-url], I considered to use some ODM, such as [mongoose][mongoose-url], after all, they have some features to facilitate development, for instance, the schema validation, pre register hooks etc. But I decided that It wouldn't be good to rely the schema validations onto some specifc database library, It wouldn't work for other schemas that are not being stored in mongodb, for example, the contact model that in our case it is stored in [firebase][firebase-url].
-So, I opted to use the [native mongo driver][native-mongodb-driver-url] in this case.
+After I decided to use [mongodb][mongodb-url], I considered to use some ODM, such as [mongoose][mongoose-url], after all, they have some features to facilitate development, for instance, the schema validation, pre register hooks etc. But I concluded that It wouldn't be good for this project to rely the schema validation into some specifc database library, cause we have some other schemas that are being stored in different databases, for instance, the `contact` model that in our case is stored in [firebase][firebase-url] rather than in mongo.
+So, I've opted to use the [native mongo driver][native-mongodb-driver-url] to connect to the database and find some library later for schema validation.

 #### Schema Validation
-As described in the previous section, [Database and ORM/ODM](#database-and-ormodm), I've decided to use a custom library for schema validations rather than using some ODM.
-For that, I decided to use [Joi][joi-url], in this case, my decision was more for its popularity and documentation rather than anything else.
+As described in the previous section, [Database and ORM/ODM](#database-and-ormodm), I've decided to use a custom library for schema validation rather than using some ODM built in validation.
+For that, I decided to use [Joi][joi-url], in this case, my decision was more related to its popularity and documentation rather than any specific feature.

 #### Logging
-Initially, I've used [debug][debug-url] library, it is intended to be used only in development environment, and it's not really a logging library, it lacks of some features such as saving do file, logging level, etc. So, after a while, I've changed it to [winston][winston-url] for its popularity in the community and features for multiples logging transportation and so forth.
+Initially, I've used [debug][debug-url] library, it is intended to be used only in development environment, and it's not really a logging library, it lacks of some features such as saving do file, logging level, etc. So, after a while, I've changed it to [winston][winston-url] for its popularity in the community and some features such as multiple logging transportation and so forth.

 #### Configuration
 It isn't so good to manage all configuration settings throughout the code using environment variables, as described in [eslint-no-process-env][eslint-no-process-env-url] it could lead to maintenance issues as it’s another kind of global dependency.
 I could solve that by creating a module to centralize all env variables, but I decided to do some googling to find a good library to do that.
 I've found [dotenv][dotenv-url] and [node-config][node-config-url], I decided to use the second one since it allows to define some sort of hierarchical configuration and default values.